-On Wednesday, the Maryland Department of Transportation announced that it was scaling back its plan to add toll lanes to I-495 and I-270.
+The Maryland Department of Transportation is scaling back its plan to add toll lanes to I-495 and I-270.
 For now, it is dropping plans to expand segments of the Beltway east of Old Georgetown Road.
 However, MDOT will attempt to move forward with toll lanes on I-495 from the American Legion Bridge to the I-270 spur and up I-270 to Shady Grove Road.

 The change by MDOT shows the power of grassroots action.
 But as noted by Montgomery County Council President Tom Hucker, “You can add lipstick to the pig, but it still doesn’t make it an attractive proposal.”
 He stated further that, “It’s essentially a 1970s-style highway expansion, at a time when we need a multimodal, 21st-century solution that moves people, not just cars.”

 The change by MDOT shows that when we fight, we win.
 Let’s keep it up!

 Shouldn’t we know the environmental, fiscal and social risks of adding toll lanes to I-495/I-270 before the State signs any contract for the project?
 Yes of course we should.
 That’s the normal process.

 Unfortunately, the General Assembly’s failure to act puts the pressure to protect the public from another P3 blowup squarely on the shoulders of the Board of Public Works.

 But MDOT isn’t waiting for the Final Environmental Impact Statement (FEIS) before asking the Board of Public Works to approve the predevelopment agreement, the design contract for Phase 1 of the project.

 Why CABE Opposes the $11 Billion For-Profit Tollways on I-495/I-270